Coat of arms of the Bahamas

 The coat of arms of the Bahamas contains a shield with the national symbols as its focal point.

 Official description

 The blazon of the coat of arms is described in Bahamas law:

-Arms: Upon a representation of the Santa Maria on a base barry wavy of four Azure and Argent on a Chief Azure demisun Or.
+Arms: Upon a representation of the Santa María on a base barry wavy of four Azure and Argent on a Chief Azure demisun Or.

 Crest: Upon a representation of Our Royal Helmet mantled Azure doubled Argent on a Wreath Or and Azure.
 A Conch Shell proper in front of a Panache of Palm Fronds proper.

 Supporters: On the dexter side a Marlin proper and on the sinister side a Flamingo proper; and upon a Compartment per pale Waves of the Sea and Swampland proper.